lowRISC/qemu/docs/opentitan/dtm.md

 * `-c` read and report a CSR from the Ibex core.

+* `-D` data to write, useful with `--mem` option in write mode.
+Mutually exclusive with `--file`.
+  Data may be specifed as an decimal or hexadecimal integer, limited to 32-bit integers.
+It is also possible to use `:` followed with a string of hexadecimal nibbles (without 0x prefix).

 * `-d` only useful to debug the script, reports any Python traceback to the standard error stream.

 * `-e` specify an ELF32 application file to upload into memory.
 See also the `--exec` option.